ramar-work/yadkin/README.md

 A bootstrapping tool for Android and it's dependencies.

-Installing this will allow to start building Android apps with little issue on Linux, Mac OS or Windows.
-Its goal is to allow for building an Android toolchain with as little interference as possible while stayling light and scritable.
+Installing this will allow you to start building Android apps without dependence on Android Studio on Linux and Mac OS.
+Its goal is to allow for building an Android toolchain with as little interference as possible while stayling light and scriptable.
+The tools installed here can be used as a base for cross platform frameworks like SDL or Flutter.

-Primary uses for this toolchain are used with something like Flutter, for instance, to setup tools like the Android debugger, emulator and more.
-It can also be used as a base for other cross platform tooling, like SDL.
 Lastly, it can be used for a CI/CD chain on some other server where tooling like Android Studio cannot be installed.

 ## Dependencies